czech-radio/rapi/docs/config.md

     All such defined parameters can be also displayed with '-h' switch.
 Without valid comment the corresponding parameter will not be created.
 The value of variable can be then modified only by environment or by user config file if desired.

-    commands: is a special secstion.
+    commands: is a special section.
 It serves as recipe how to create program subcommands.

 - user config.yml:
 can be any subset of default.yml.
 User cannot create, set any other variables or subcommands not explicitly given by default.yml.